BirdeeHub/ode/README.md

 ~@ Ident { Pattern [cond] => {}[,] }
 Ident ~@ { Pattern [cond] => {}[,] } // where Pattern is a rust-style match case or _

-in this language, you will be able to implement traits on structs not created by your file if they are mutable, sometimes allowing pseudo-structural typing you may not have mutable instances of immutable structs or vice versa mutable structs may have immutable values, immutable structs may NOT have mutable values

-struct instances may have values added but not removed if marked.
-Struct instances are basically generic sets but with expected values

 for iter \ k v {} OR for cond {}
 iter can also be something that implements iter for list \ k v {}

-`pub` may be used for top level items but not within structs or impl blocks themselves

 infer types where possible

-Immutable values should be reference counted
+Immutable should be reference counted
-Mutable values should be borrow-checked if possible?
+Mutable should be borrow-checked if possible?

-no null, rust options and multiple returns
+rust result/options and multiple returns

 ```